 You will need to file the Colorado Articles of Incorporation to set up a corporation in Colorado.
-The Articles of Incorporation is the document that officially creates your Colorado corporation and you can file it online with the Secretary of State.
+You can file it online with the Secretary of State.
 The fee is $50.

 This document will cover the basics of your corporation, including: